Sciatica and the urge to urinate: should you be worried?

 Focus on cauda equina syndrome

-All the nerves of the body (apart from the cranial nerves) arise from the spinal cord.
-The latter runs along the spine and stops at the level of the second vertebrate lumbar (L2).
+All nerves in the body (apart from the cranial nerves) originate from the spinal cord.
+The latter runs along the spine and stops at the level of the second lumbar vertebra (L2).

 cauda equina syndrome occurs when one of these nerves forming this ponytail is affected.